skawo/GodMode9-with-Cartridge-Fixer/README.md

 <h1>Nintendo 3DS Cartridge Fixer</h1>

 <h2>Warning: This is EXPERIMENTAL software.
 Only run this on non-working cartridges.
-There might not fix your cartridge, and while it shouldn't make them worse, there are no guarantees.</h2>
+This might not fix your cartridge, and while it shouldn't make them worse, there are no guarantees.</h2>

 3DS cartridges contain a NAND flash chip, which, if unused for long periods of time, may become corrupted.
 Thankfully, the controller chip has an error correction function which can restore the corrupted data.